podaac/bignbit/README.md

     "variables":[]
  }

- TODO: Question for Frank - What do these fields mean, valid values, etc. Any information useful to an integrator...
+ TODO: Question for PODAAC - What do these fields mean, valid values, etc. Any information useful to an integrator...
    convertToPNG:
    operaTreatment:
    imageFilenameRegex: a regex to apply to the filenames to determine which file should be used for browse image generation